-In addition to the shares purchased under the ASR agreements, the Company repurchased shares of Class A Common Stock and Class B Common Stock in the open market during fiscal 2023, 2022 and 2021.
+In addition to the shares purchased under the ASR agreement, the Company repurchased shares of Class A Common Stock and Class B Common Stock in the open market during fiscal 2024, 2023 and 2022.
 Repurchased shares are retired and reduce the number of shares issued and outstanding.
 The Company allocates the amount of the repurchase price over par value between additional paid-in capital and retained earnings.